chipmk/tcpip.js/README.md

 ## How does it work?

 tcpip.js is built on gVisor's [`tcpip`](https://pkg.go.dev/gvisor.dev/gvisor/pkg/tcpip) stack written in Go.
-It compiles from Go to WASM then binds to JS classes and methods.
+It compiles to WASM then binds to JS classes and methods.

 ### What is gVisor?